About us Mō mātou

 What we’re doing in New Zealand

-The Institute of Environmental Science and Research Limited (ESR) is contracted by the Ministry of Health to undertake an extensive surveillance programme and other activities related to combatting antimicrobial resistance.
+New Zealand Institute for Public Health and Forensic Science (PHF Science) is contracted by the Ministry of Health to undertake an extensive surveillance programme and other activities related to combatting antimicrobial resistance.
 These include establishing and providing support to the New Zealand Microbiology Network

-The antibiotic reference laboratory at ESR is responsible for national surveillance of antimicrobial resistance among human pathogens.
+The antibiotic reference laboratory at PHF Science is responsible for national surveillance of antimicrobial resistance among human pathogens.

 These initiatives are undertaken by a number of organisations including Pharmac, Best Practice Advocacy Centre New Zealand, and the Health Quality & Safety Commission.